Madanprasant/LocalBusTracking/README.md

 - **User Authentication**: Sign up/Login with JWT tokens
 - **Favorites**: Save favorite bus routes (requires login)
 - **Admin Panel**: CRUD operations for bus routes (admin only)
-- **Live Map Tracking**: Interactive maps with simulated bus movement using react-leaflet
+- **Live Map Tracking**: Interactive maps with real-time bus movement using react-leaflet
+- **Real-time ETAs**: Estimated time of arrival for each stop
+- **Driver Simulation**: Simulate bus movement for testing
 - **Responsive Design**: Clean UI with dark theme

+## How to Use

+### For Passengers
+1. **View Bus Routes**: Browse available routes on the home page
+2. **Track a Bus**: Click on any bus to see its current location and route
+3. **View ETAs**: Check estimated arrival times for upcoming stops
+4. **Save Favorites**: Log in to save your frequently used routes

+### For Drivers
+1. **Start Simulation**: Go to a bus details page and start the simulation
+2. **Adjust Speed**: Use the slider to set the desired speed
+3. **Monitor Progress**: Watch the bus move along its route in real-time
+4. **View ETAs**: See how speed changes affect arrival times

+### For Admins
+1. **Manage Routes**: Add, edit, or remove bus routes
+2. **Monitor Buses**: Track all active buses in real-time
+3. **Update Schedules**: Modify departure and arrival times (admin only)

 ## Tech Stack

 ### Frontend
-- React 18 with Vite
+- React 19 with Vite
-- React Router for navigation
+- React Router v7 for navigation
 - React Context for state management
 - Axios for API calls
-- React Leaflet for maps
+- React Leaflet v5 for maps
+- Geolib for distance calculations
+- Date-fns for date/time formatting
 - Custom CSS styling

 ### Backend